civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_fileSearches.md

 ## Summary

-Add a reference to a file search service (e.g. Solr).
+This hook allows you to add a reference to a file search service (e.g. Solr).

 ## Availability